2 Hawaiian men guilty of hate crime in white man's beating - NewsBreak

 Biden sending federal aid as NY digs out from huge snowstorm

 BUFFALO, N.Y.
-(AP) — President Joe Biden is sending federal aid to western New York to help state and local authorities clean up from the massive storm that dumped as much as 6 feet (1.8 meters) of snow in western and northern New York, the White House announced Monday.
+(AP) — President Joe Biden is sending federal aid to western New York to help state and local authorities clean up from the massive storm that dumped as much as 6 feet of snow in western and northern New York.
+The emergency declaration announced Monday authorizes the Department of Homeland Security and the Federal Emergency Management Agency to coordinate disaster relief in 11 counties hit by the the lake-effect snowstorm.
+The National Weather Service recorded 77 inches by Saturday in Orchard Park, home to the NFL’s Buffalo Bills.
+More snow fell overnight Sunday in some areas, but it stopped by daybreak Monday.

 Comments / 0